MLA Book Citation – How to Generate It Correctly

 • The in-text citation should contain the author’s surname and the page number.

-• Editions and volumes must be referenced.
+• Editions and volumes must be referenced and the format adapted.

 Definition: MLA book citation